Holywell Green: Bradley Hall Golf Club

 Opposite Burrwood Way's junction with Stainland Road is the road to Bradley Hall Golf Club.
 The clubhouse is named Bradley Hall.
 The golf course spreads along the side of the hill below Stainland.

 Bradley Hall itself was built in the 16th century and was badly damaged by a fire in 1629.
 Local places were named after the hall, including Bradley Court, Bradley Lane, Bradley Farm and Little Bradley, all in Greetland, and Bradley View in Holywell Green.

 Public houses and restaurants

 The Rock Hotel, at the bottom of Broad Carr Lane, still has the original Rock Inn at the front of the building, which is now the only public house left in the village.
-The property was acquired by the Andersen family in 2014 and has undergone extensive refurbishment.
-It hosts various events and is often used by the community.

 The Holy Well Inn (previously the Station Hotel, and before that the Waggon and Horses) is at the junction of Stainland Road and Station Road.
 The inn closed its doors in January 2012, when the owner applied for planning permission to convert it into flats.
 Local residents successfully campaigned against the plans, and the pub was subsequently listed as an asset of community value.
 In March 2018, Calderdale Council issued a loan to a local community benefit society, Holywell Community Pub Ltd, allowing them purchase the building.
 The society intends to re-open the pub and transform it into a "much-needed social hub".

-The Royal Oak, which closed in the early 1990s, was situated at the bottom of Burrwood Terrace; it is now a house.

-The Shaw family

-The Shaws were mill owners in Holywell Green, John Shaw giving his name to Shaw Close, Shaw Street and Shaw Lane.
-Thomas Street and James Street are named after John Shaw's sons.

-Brooklands House

-Brooklands House stood where Brooklands Avenue is now.
-Brooklands Lodge, on the junction of Stainland Road and Station Road, was the gatehouse for the mansion.
-The house was demolished in 1930 and the houses on Brooklands Avenue were built from the stone of Brooklands House.
+The Inn reopened in 2024.